 - If greater than 5 mm of tissue is required: post procedural analgesia is required unless adequate scientific justification for no analgesia is provided by the investigator and approved by the IACUC.
 This is considered a KSU pain or distress category D (alleviated pain and distress)

 - Anesthesia can be in the form of a topical anesthetic such as lidocaine/prilocaine cream or general anesthesia can be utilized.

 Tissue obtained from ear punching as a form of identification can also be used for analysis.

-If you have any questions about this process, please contact the Animal Resource Facility (ARF) at 532-5640.
+If you have any questions about this process, please contact the Comparative Medicine Group (CMG) at 532-5640.

 Any deviations from the guideline concerning tail clipping will be considered and reviewed by the IACUC on a case by case basis.

 LAST REVIEWED AND ADOPTED BY THE IACUC: July 21, 2011